dmcaulay/d_script/README.md

 $ bundle exec d_script_master script/long_script.rb -n long_script -s 0 -e 11000000 -S 100 -o /script/output -r redis://localhost:6379
 ```

-### The Slave
+### The Runners

-The slave processes communicate directly with the master and start n runners that process each block.
-You usually start one slave per server.
+The runners script starts n runners that process each block.
+You usually run this once on each server processing the script.

 ```
-$ d_script_slave [OPTIONS]
+$ d_script_runners [OPTIONS]

 -n, --name
   the name of the job. this is used to connect to the master.